meep-morp/Array-Methods-and-Callbacks/README.md

 ### Task 3: Stretch Goals

-After you have completed the requirements, create a new file called `stretch.js` and practice with Array methods more.
+After you have completed the requirements, practice with Array methods more.

 See if you can complete one or more of the following challenges: